Can the employer require the employee to work part-time?

 The proposed reduction in working time is justified by economic difficulties

-If the proposed reduction in working time is justified by economic difficulties, your refusal may result in a dismissal for economic reasons.
+If the proposed reduction in working time is justified by economic difficulties, your refusal may result in a dismissal on economic grounds.

-You must sign attractive to your employment contract.
+You must sign a agreeable to your employment contract.

-The part-time transfer constitutes a amendment of employment contract.
+Part-time work is a amendment of the employment contract.

-Your employer can't impose it on you without your consent.
+Your employer cannot impose it on you without your consent.

 You continue to work full time if you refuse to work part time.

-In case of dispute, you can enter the prud'homme council (CPH).
+In case of a dispute, you can enter the labor council (CPH).

 Who can help me?